I've been complimented on my dancing skills a lot since the first time I saw this scene:

 Don't think you can rap?
 Just focus on starting every line on beat and you'll sound like you know what you're doing more than about 90% of people.

 Here's why I bring this up.
-I've been good about blogging since I got back from Cancun.
-I set a standard for myself that I'd post every night Monday-Thursday, come hell or high water.
+I've been good about writing since I got back from Cancun.
+I set a standard for myself that I'd write something every night Monday-Thursday, come hell or high water.
 No one's twisting my arm or bribing me to write this.
 I just noticed that there are people I admire doing cool things, and the way they got there was by consistently shipping.
 They weren't all gold, but they got stuff out the door, and you could see it and think "Damn, this guy has a body of work."
 I want that, but the only way that happens is if I push myself to do the work and hold myself to account when I haven't done it yet.
 Last night was my first slip, and I regret it.
 I didn't have a bad night - I hung out with some coworkers, had my weekly trivia night, wound up doing a bit of comedy at an open mic night... all great things.

 But I didn't ship.
 I didn't do the one thing I'm pushing myself to do every Monday-Thursday.
 I have no souvenirs from last night.
 I never will.
 But I can point to this post and say it's what I did tonight.
 And even though I disappointed myself last night by letting instant gratification take priority, I can't go back and undo it.
 All I can do is strengthen my resolve, and commit to doing better next time.